 3) Your Process Paper - Due during the final exam period, this will be the place where you make the case that you were primarily responsible for your group project or I'll see that your contribution fell short.
 (25%)

 The Group Project will begin with a 2-3 page, double-spaced pitch paper, composed by the entire group.
-It will be accepted, rejected or amended (most likely this last one) and returned to your group ASAP.
+This paper should so some rudimentary knowledge of your topic (acquired through research) and hint at where the group project might go by the end of the semester.
+Explain why the topic is interesting, historically significant and why it might find an audience on the Internet.
+This pitch paper will be accepted, rejected or amended (most likely this last one) and returned to your group ASAP.
 While you do not have to follow everything you said you'd do in the pitch at the end of the semester (priorities change) I will look back to your pitch to help me decide what the final grade on the group project should be.
-It is due by class time on February 6.
+It is due by class time on February 8.

 Your Blog will be set up during the tools sessions near the beginning of class.
 I will be looking there for substantive descriptions of your research process, engagement with the course tools and project updates appearing once per week for the rest of the semester.
 If you have done no work on the project that week, I need you to write that in the blog.
 Nonetheless, I expect to see at least SEVEN substantive posts over the course of the semester (including a required post the week of April 10 and 12 that describes everything you've done to that point in time and everything you plan to do before the final exam period presentation period).